neryus/email-developer-handbook/AMPScript/string-functions.md

 ### Example ###

+Returns the value of string in front of the specified character.
 ```
 %%[
 VAR @title
 SET @title = "Brand Recruitment: SEO Specialist" /* literal value */

-/* Returns the value of string in front of the colon */
 IF IndexOf(@title,':') > 0 THEN
   SET @j = Substring(@title,1,Subtract(IndexOf(@title,':'),1))
 ENDIF